yk-liu/yk-liu.github.io/_posts/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons/2019-05-14-Introduction-to-QC-and-TQC-Ising-Anyons.md

 > \end{align*}
 > $$
 >
 > Where the $2$ does not mean two sigma anyons.
 It is means that there are two fusion channels or paths, one of them passes through $\vac$ and the other passes through $\psi$.
 Both of them end up with one $\sigma$ anyon.
+Thus, $2$ retains the dimension of this fusion space.

 ## $F$-Matrices